Johannesklint/react-fire-state/README.md

 ## Usage

-There is no need to pass an inital store to the `Provider` just add whatever you want with `fire` - it let's you add a new state instance whenver you want.
+There is no need to pass an inital store to the `Provider` just add whatever you want with `fire` - it let's you add a new state instance whenver/wherever you want.
 It works a little bit like [Recoil](https://github.com/facebookexperimental/Recoil) but its not as fancy

 ```jsx